 Our common stock is listed on the New York Stock Exchange under the symbol "CIM".
 The closing price on the New York Stock Exchange on October 23, 2008 was \$2.70 per share.
-Shares being offered pursuant to this prospectus will be offered at \$2.50 per share.

-Concurrent with this offering, we will sell to Annaly 12,743,362 shares of our common stock in a private offering at the same price per share as the price per share of this public offering.
-Upon completion of this offering and the concurrent private offering, Annaly will own approximately 9.6% of our outstanding common stock (which percentage excludes shares to be sold pursuant to the exercise of the underwriters' overallotment option and unvested shares of our restricted common stock granted to our executive officers and employees of our Manager or its affiliates).
+Immediately after this offering, we will sell to Annaly 11,681,415 shares of our common stock in a private offering at the same price per share as the price per share of this public offering.
+Upon completion of this offering and the private offering immediately after this offering, Annaly will own approximately 9.6% of our outstanding common stock (which percentage excludes shares to be sold pursuant to the exercise of the underwriters' overallotment option and unvested shares of our restricted common stock granted to our executive officers and employees of our Manager or its affiliates).